vendasta/marketplace-documentation/docs/Guides/guide_to_setup_saml_sso.md

 # Guide to Setup SAML SSO

 This guide aims to provide a step-by-step walkthrough for configuring [SAML](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf) Single Sign-On (SSO) using Vendasta as the Identity Provider (IDP).
-SAML, which stands for Security Assertion Markup Language, is a widely used standard for enabling single sign-on and identity federation across different web applications.
+SAML, which stands for **Security Assertion Markup Language**, is a widely used standard for enabling single sign-on and identity federation across different web applications.
 Before we dive into the configuration process, let's understand some key technical terms related to SAML.

 ## Technology Review:
 ### Key Terms: